smart-on-fhir/smart-on-fhir.github.io/authorization/backend-services/index.md

 system scopes, which have the format `system/:resourceType.(read|write|*)`.
 These have the same meanings as their matching `user/:resourceType.(read|write|*)` scopes.

-Currently only two scopes are required for authorization servers to support: <code>system/*.read</code>
-(which allows the backend app to read all data from the EHR), and <code>system/CommunicationRequest.write</code> (which allows the app to generate alerts for clinical users).

 #### Worked example

 Assume that a "bilirubin result monitoring" service has registered with